Tsovinar1986/Django_Tour_Proj1/README.md

 The cloning will be git clone and the path of repository As it's a new project we have to use or conda or virtual environment
 Windows:
-1.py or python or python3 -m venv venv we create for our windows os Virtual environment 2.We have to activate it: venv\Scripts\activate
+1.py or python  -m venv venv we create for our windows os Virtual environment 2.We have to activate it: venv\Scripts\activate

+On MacOs we activate: source venv/bin/activate but before activateion you have to make your venv: pyhton3 -m venv venv as Macos autamatically has its python2

+On linux: python -m venv venv
-on MacOs we activate: source venv/bin/activate on Linux: source .venv/bin/activate
+activate: source .venv/bin/activate

-or we can use anaconda for conda environment
+We can use anaconda for conda environment

 For windows we have to upgrade our pip: python3 or py or python -m pip install --upgrade pip